CDHDL959/Statute_Finder.py/README.md

 Additionally, at the end it will ask the user if they want to save this report to a file (yes/no).
 If You want to save it, the program will ask for an output filename or just default to: statute_analysis_report.txt.
 The file will be saved in the same folder that the script is ran.

+I would include an example PDF; however, I worry about privacy.
+Examples can easily be found online.
+I used a brief from the United States Court of Appeals Fifth Circuit.

 ## Program Details and Limitations

 Will not support .doc files (Microsoft Word 97-2003).